shadix16/fastapi_scrapper/README.md

 # Scrapping website by using fast api

 This is a FastAPI application for scraping product information from https://dentalstall.com/shop/.
-This app is build by using python and fastapi framework.
-To run the application docker and docker compose are used.

 ## Prerequisites